puzzle/ose3-rails/README.md

 All these images are built on [Dockerhub](https://hub.docker.com/u/puzzle/).

-### About the tags

-ruby22, ruby24: stable versions, built from the `stable` branch
+### Versioning concept

+The ruby 2.2 images are organized in two **branches**, `master` and `stable`.
+`master` contains release candidates ready for integration testing.
+The `stable` branch contains the images used in production environments.

+Each Dockerfile is released on it's own DockerHub repository:

 * _dist/rails/pure/Dockerfile_ is built to [puzzle/ose3-rails:ruby22*](https://hub.docker.com/r/puzzle/ose3-rails)
 * _dist/rails/sphinx/Dockerfile_ (includes Sphinx 2.2) is built to [puzzle/ose3-rails-sphinx:ruby22*](https://hub.docker.com/r/puzzle/ose3-rails-sphinx/tags/)
 * _dist/rails/sphinx/transifex/Dockerfile_ (includes Sphinx transifex client 0.12) is built to [puzzle/ose3-rails-sphinx:ruby22*](https://hub.docker.com/r/puzzle/ose3-rails-sphinx/tags/)
-* _dist/rails/nodejs/Dockerfile_ (includes node) is built to [puzzle/ose3-rails-nodejs:ruby22*](https://hub.docker.com/r/puzzle/ose3-rails-nodejs/tags/)
+* _dist/rails/nodejs/Dockerfile_ (includes node 8.9) is built to [puzzle/ose3-rails-nodejs:ruby22,puzzle/ose3-rails-nodejs:ruby22-nodejs-8.9](https://hub.docker.com/r/puzzle/ose3-rails-nodejs/tags/)

-latest, devel: development versions, don't use in production
+* _dist/rails/nodejs/nodejs6/Dockerfile_ (includes node 6) is built to [puzzle/ose3-rails-nodejs:ruby22-nodejs-6](https://hub.docker.com/r/puzzle/ose3-rails-nodejs/tags/)

+There are more **docker tags** in place so you can pin your image to the versions of the software contained inside.
+Have a look at DockerHub.

+Tags ending in `-dev` are the builds from the `master` branch used for integration tests.

-## Using
+## Building

 ### Locally